Authored by the expert who managed and guided the team behind the Greece Property Pack

 Yes, the analysis of the Greek Islands' property market is included in our pack

-We constantly update this blog post with fresh data and new insights so you always have the latest picture of the market.
+We constantly update this blog post so you always get the freshest numbers and the latest market context for the Greek Islands.

 And if you're planning to buy a property in this place, you may want to download our pack covering the real estate market in the Greek Islands.